Skip to content

 If you add a Category widget to your sidebar or footer, and you most definitely should, you can title the widget anything you’d like.
 Instead of Categories you might name it Topics, Issues, or Interests.
 Depending on the tone of your blog you could even call it something unique like “My Rants” or “More Opinion.”
 The title of your widget does not impact search results.
 I call mine “Discover Topics.”

-The good news is that you can rename existing Categories and it won’t disturb the associated posts, UNLESS you use your categories in your permalink.
-If you use Categories in your permalink structure renaming them will break established inbound or onsite links.
+You can rename existing Categories and it won’t disturb the associated posts.
+If you use Categories in your permalink structure that will however impact in-bound links.

 2. Tags